Call for submissions: ndncountry

 Tawnshi.
 Boozhoo.
 Yowtz. ?E’dlanet’é.
 She:kon.
 Kwe.
 Minatakushini.
 Hey friends and relatives from all across the Turtle’s back, this is Katherena Vermette and Warren Cariou here.
 We are two Métis writers from Winnipeg, and we’ve been asked to be a part of something special that is happening in the coming months.
 We hope you’ll want to be a part of it too.

 Our Indigenous peoples have been telling stories forever on this land, and today we continue to assert our place here in new and powerful ways.
-In celebration of those stories, Prairie Fire and CV2 magazines have joined up with the Winnipeg International Writers’ Festival to create a joint, double issue in 2018 showcasing new work by Indigenous writers in Canada.
+In celebration of those stories, Prairie Fire and CV2 magazines have joined up with the Winnipeg International Writers’ Festival to create a joint, double issue in 2018 showcasing new work by Indigenous writers.
 They have asked us to edit this special issue and we are honored to accept the task.
 We believe in these three organizations and we want to help them gather Indigenous stories together in a good way.
 Our working title for this special issue is ndncountry, in honour of the land that inspires and nourishes so many of our stories.

 But for all of this to succeed we need your help, and the help of many more First Nations, Métis and Inuit writers.
 We ask you to send us your stories, your poems, your memoirs, your literary experiments, and any other writing that fits the parameters listed below.
 We want to represent Indigenous voices from across the country, including from the far north, from our francophone regions, from the rez and from the city.
 We also want to show the diversity of our communities, and we seek writers of different ages, genders, abilities and orientations.
 Writing that is connected to oral traditions is welcome, and non-standard formats are fine.
 The use of Indigenous language(s) in your work and translations are also welcome.